zaufi/pytest-matcher/README.rst

 This is a ``pytest`` plugin that provides a couple of fixtures to match test output against patterns stored in files.

-The plugin extends pytest with the following CLI options:

-- ``--pm-save-patterns`` -- to store the output to a pattern file (instead of checking);
-- ``--pm-patterns-base-dir`` to specify a base directory, where to lookup pattern files.

 Pattern files are stored in a base directory, and additional paths, based on the test module name, test class name, and test function name, are as follows: